sidduganeshsid/Frontend-Development/PracticalNotes/ReactJS/FirstTime with vite bundler/readme.md

 ```
-hold control key on keyboard and click on the above url (Local:   http://localhost:5173/) \n
+hold control key on keyboard and click on the above url (Local:   http://localhost:5173/) <br/>
 output you can see in the browser as react app runs...
 ![alt text](image.png)